 Your child has been bitten or stung near the mouth

 The area seems to be getting larger or redder or is oozing, which are signs of infection.

 1. Remove the Stinger (for Honeybee Stings)

-Honeybees are the only insects that leave a stinger in the skin.
+Honeybees and yellow jackets are the only insects that leave a stinger in the skin.
 Scrape the area with a fingernail or credit card to remove it.

 Don't pinch the stinger with your fingers or tweezers -- that can inject more venom.

 Wash the bite or sting with mild soap and water.